What is Earnings Call?

 In Plain English

 Four times a year, the CEO and CFO of every major public company get on a phone call with Wall Street.
 For 45-90 minutes, they explain the quarter's results, discuss what they expect going forward, and answer questions from analysts at Goldman Sachs, Morgan Stanley, and hundreds of other institutions.
 These calls are recorded, transcribed, and filed publicly.
-They are among the richest sources of information about a company that exists anywhere.
+They're among the most valuable sources of information about a company you'll find.

 The format is consistent: prepared remarks (15-30 minutes, scripted), followed by a question-and-answer session (30-60 minutes, unscripted).
 The prepared remarks are polished and carefully lawyer-reviewed, often revealing what management wants to emphasize.
-The Q&A is where things get interesting — analysts probe for specifics, push back on guidance, and occasionally force management to address uncomfortable topics.
-The unscripted responses are frequently more revealing than the prepared text.
+In Q&A, analysts probe for specifics, push back on guidance, and occasionally force management to address uncomfortable topics.
+The unscripted responses tend to be more revealing than the prepared text.

 What makes earnings calls so valuable for NLP is the volume, consistency, and density of meaningful information.
-You have the same executives, talking about the same company, once per quarter, for years.
-Changes in language patterns become detectable.
-A CEO who has said "we're confident in our pipeline" every quarter for two years who suddenly says "we're encouraged by early indicators" has said something subtly different — a shift that might not trigger a keyword alert but would be detected by comparing embedding vectors.
+You have the same executives talking about the same company, once per quarter, for years.
+Language patterns shift in detectable ways.
+A CEO who has said "we're confident in our pipeline" every quarter for two years, then suddenly says "we're encouraged by early indicators," has said something meaningfully different.
+A shift like that escapes keyword filters but shows up when you compare embedding vectors.

 Technical Definition